shift-society/salon/call-for-papers/index.md

   </div><div class="col-md-6">
     <p>To provide space for unorthodox thought provoking ideas, we take inspiration from literary
     criticism.
-Papers that provoked an interesting discussion or criticism among the program committee members were presented together with an attributed critical review that presents an alternative position, develops additional context or summarizes discussion about the work.</p>
+Papers that provoked an interesting discussion or criticism among the program committee members are presented together with an attributed critical review that presents an alternative position, develops additional context or summarizes discussion about the work.</p>

-    <p>In 2017, we accepted the 8 most inspiring papers out of 16 submissions.
-Below, you'll
-    find the revised versions of the papers with critical commentary.
-We hope both will encou&shy;rage you to find new ways of doing and thinking about computer science!</p>
   </div></div>
   <div class="row"><div class="col-sm-12">
     <p class="links">